nightfallai/nightfall_dlp_action/README.md

 Note: we are using [gobwas/glob](https://github.com/gobwas/glob) to match file path patterns.
 Unlike the token regex matching, file paths must be completely matched by the given pattern. e.g. If `tests` is a subdirectory, it will not be matched by `tests/*`, which is only a partial match.

 ## [Nightfall Developer Platform](https://nightfall.ai/api)
 With the Nightfall Developer Platform, you can inspect & classify your data, wherever it lives.
 Via REST API, programmatically get structured results from Nightfall's deep learning-based detectors for things like credit card numbers, API keys, and more.
 Scan data easily in your own third-party apps, internal apps, and data silos.
 Leverage these classifications in your own workflows - for example, saving them to a data warehouse or pushing them to a SIEM.
-Request access & learn more **[here](https://nightfall.ai/api/)**.
+Get started for free [here](https://app.nightfall.ai/sign-up)!

 ## Versioning
-The Nightfall DLP Action issues releases using semantic versioning.
+The Nightfall DLP CircleCI Orb issues releases using semantic versioning.

 ## Support
 For help, please email us at **[support@nightfall.ai](mailto:support@nightfall.ai)**.